alessandrobessi/pytelemetry/README.md

  are effectively used

 ## Contributions
-I would love to receive pull request to improve this package.
+I would love to receive pull requests to improve this package.

 ## Usage